 Steps You Can Take on Your Own and With Your Adviser

 A first step is to consider naming a trusted contact for your financial accounts.
 A trusted contact is a person that you authorize your bank or brokerage firm to notify in limited circumstances, such as if your broker has trouble reaching you or has a reasonable belief that your account may be exposed to possible financial exploitation.
 Adding the name of your trusted contacts on your bank or brokerage accounts does not give them authority to make decisions on your behalf; they function as a “first alert” for financial institutions to get in contact with you when suspected fraud or other issues threaten to affect your finances.

-It’s not often that government agencies agree on something, but when it comes to naming a trusted contact for your financial accounts, the U.S. Securities and Exchange Commission, the U.S. Department of Justice, the Consumer Financial Protection Bureau and FINRA recommend people take this action.
+It’s not often that government agencies agree on something, but when it comes to naming a trusted contact for your financial accounts, the U.S. Securities and Exchange Commission (opens in new tab), the U.S. Department of Justice (opens in new tab), the Consumer Financial Protection Bureau (opens in new tab) and FINRA (opens in new tab) recommend people take this action.

 Protecting yourself — and your aging parents — means staying on top of all the activity in all accounts.
 For older people, constantly monitoring their financial details can be a challenge.
 Adding another point of contact to accounts and signing up for digital alerts means a second set of watchful eyes.
 User-friendly apps like Carefull, Trustworthy and LifeLock can then function like a financial smoke alarm.
 Using these apps, especially in conjunction with a fiduciary financial adviser, makes it easier to collect your important information, store it in one place, and automatically set up alerts whenever there are threats.